MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 The tool could not merge the frameworks mentioned in the error message, because there's a common file between them.

-This might indicate a bug in the Embeddinator-4000; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.
+This might indicate a bug in .NET Embedding; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.

 <a name="EM0011" />